annashipman/mac_setup/README.md

 1. Set iTerm to the right size (iTerm2 -> Preferences -> Profiles -> Default -> Window -> Columns: 170, Rows: 42).
 Also, set Working directory to 'Reuse previous session's directory' (in General tab under Default profile).

 1. Set up my server.
 Put config into the `~/.ssh/config` file (required config is in 1Password).
 Copy the new public key ( `cat ~/.ssh/id_rsa.pub | pbcopy` ), SSH to the machine as root and paste the new public key into Puppet, and then run puppet (`puppet apply -v puppet/annajunior.pp`).
 Note: need to remove entire comment at the end as Puppet doesn't like the whitespace.

+1. Add SSH key to Bitbucket (profile is hidden at the bottom left).

 1. Copy over required files from old computer: `Pictures`, `Movies`, `~/anna`, in progress stuff in `projects` and if relevant, `Desktop`.